allSamGit/CS410_Java_application/README.md

         Usage: <bookTitle, libraryBranch> ex: "Intro to Computers"  "Library! at Bown Crossing"

-to setup Command line argument for each option(linux):
+ot setup Command line argument for each option(linux):

 to compile : javac *.java